-The poor of Malawi face physical, financial and language barriers to legal aid.
+The poor of Malawi also face physical, financial and language barriers to legal aid.
 Most live in remote rural areas, live on an income of $1 per day, and do not speak English – the language of the court.
-With no representation poor Malawians are often held in custody for months, or years, until a trial court acquits or sentences him/her.
-Dockets are regularly misplaced with prisoners becoming lost in the system, unsure of what they are in fact charged with or how long they will be there.
-The Open Society & UNDP Justice Initiative report, The Socio-economic Impact of Pretrial Detention, recognises that most pre-trial detainees pose no threat to society and should not be in detention.
-The consequences of the breadwinner of a household, or the primary carer of a family, being held on remand indefinitely pending trial can be dramatic in a country such as Ireland.
-In Malawi, the socio-economic consequences are profound.
+With no representation vulnerable Malawians are often held in custody for months, or years, until a trial court acquits or sentences him/her.

 In tackling access to justice for the poor, IRLI has sought to implement mechanisms in partnership with local actors to remove obstacles to free legal aid in the short-term (such as capacity constraints and shortage of lawyers) in order to bring about direct change at beneficiary level, while developing systemic, sustainable interventions aimed at providing long-term benefits to the wider criminal justice sector.